 - A. Yellowstone WMA: Vehicles, bicycles, snowmobiles, horses and pack animals are only allowed on roads designated as "open". - B. Marshall Creek WMA: Snowmobiling will be allowed throughout the WMA, but is restricted to designated open roads April 1 November 30. - C. Fish Creek WMA: Snowmobiling is not allowed within the winter closure area during the closed period.
 Snowmobiling is allowed throughout the remainder of the WMA, but is restricted to designated open roads April 1-November 30. - D. Zelezny Access to Flathead Lake WHPAs: Parking limited to three vehicles in designated parking spaces as posted.
 No boat trailer parking. - 2.
-Off road travel with a bicycle or any motor/engine powered wheeled vehicle is prohibited except as described under Exceptions to Rule 4.
-Sec.
-1. - 3.
-Any form of motor/engine powered vehicle is prohibited from use on routes that are closed to motorized vehicles.

-4. If an entire WMA is closed to vehicle use, this rule shall be posted on a sign at all access points to the WMA.
+Off road travel with any motor/engine powered wheeled vehicle is prohibited - 3.
+If an entire WMA is closed to vehicle use, this rule shall be posted on a sign at all access points to the WMA.